• Padanghusthasa

 • Endocrine System and Yoga

-• Kriya, Bandhas, Mudras and their physiology
+• Kriya, Bandhas, Mudras and their Physiology

 • Physiology of Aasanas

-• Difference between Asana and Exercise.
+• Difference between Asana and Exercise

-• How Pranayamas Work on body and mind
+• How Pranayamas Work on Body and Mind

 This topic adds the spirituality to the Yoga Course.
 The students will be taught various simple Mantras.
 The Mantras are the universal sounds that connect the mind and consciousness together.
 The purpose of mantra chanting in yoga is to generate vibrations and connect with the universe.
 Each mantra is special and rich with spiritual energy.
 Mantras also help the meditation practice so it’s the integral part of yogic practices.
-The following Mantras will be taught to the students with explaining their benefits

 • Gayatri Mantra